ocaml/ocaml.org/README.md

 - Cuihtlauac Alvarado, Maintainer (Tarides)
 - Sabine Schmaltz, Maintainer (Tarides)

-We're always looking for new maintainers, if you're interested in helping us make OCaml.org the best resource to learn OCaml and discover the ecosystem, [reach out to us](mailto:thibaut@tarides.com)!
+We're always looking for new maintainers!
+If you're interested in helping us make OCaml.org the best resource to learn OCaml and discover the ecosystem, [reach out to us](mailto:thibaut@tarides.com)!

 ## Acknowlegement